 As well as the swimming pool, there is also a fitness room with cardio and weight training equipment, sauna, steam-room and showers.

 If you’re interested in taking Yoga, Martial Arts, Badminton, or Latin American Dance classes, check the schedule at Forres House Community Centre.

-Forres is blessed with many sporting facilities, including football fields, a cricket pitch, two bowling greens, squash courts, all-weather tennis courts, small bore rifle shooting, and a community centre which caters for indoor sports such as badminton, archery, gymnastics, bowling and basketball.
+The town is blessed with many sporting facilities, including football fields, a cricket pitch, two bowling greens, squash courts, all-weather tennis courts, small-bore rifle shooting, and a community centre which caters for indoor sports such as badminton, archery, gymnastics, bowling and basketball.

-The town also has a Highland League Football Club, Forres Mechanics, a junior league club, Forres Thistle, and let us not forget the Welfare League and the Soccer Sevens.
+It also boasts its own Highland League Football Club Forres Mechanics, a junior league club, Forres Thistle, and let us not forget the Welfare League and the Soccer Sevens.